himmAllRight/himmAllRight-source/resources/templates/md/posts/ZFS-Backups-To-LUKS-External.md

 ![Exporting the zpool](../../img/posts/ZFS-Backups-To-LUKS-External/export-drive.gif)
 <div id="caption">Exporting the zpool and closing the LUKS device</div>

 When the incremental backups finishes transferring, the external drive can be removed.
-The sequence of steps to do this are 1) export the zpool 2) close the LUKS device, and 3) unplug the drive.
+The sequence of steps to do this safely are 1) export the zpool 2) close the LUKS device, and 3) unplug the drive.
 To export the zpool and close the LUKS device I used the commands:

 ```